ylm-py/docs/docs/products/Object-Storage/HowTo/mount.md

 # Mounting S3 Object Storage Files

 It is possible to mount S3 Object Storage to your VPS/VDS or personal computer.
 This way you can access the files and folders of your S3 Object Storage like a local drive.
-This makes usaage more convenient.
+This makes usage more convenient.

 All you will need is: